 The sections below show the English language tests accepted by the University, and the minimum scores required by each Faculty.
-If your scores for writing or speaking are below IELTS 6.5 or equivalents listed for other tests, it is likely that you will be asked to attend the University's Academic English and Study Skills Pre-Sessional Programme.
+If your scores for writing or speaking are below IELTS 6.5 or equivalents listed for other tests, it is likely that you will be asked to attend a pre-sessional course.

 Other qualifications accepted as English language evidence